Caro12098765/Blocks_classification_DUMOULIN_GALIDIE/README.md

 prediction: integer. | Block classes : text (1), horizontal line (2), picture (3), vertical line (4) and graphic (5).

 ### Content of the project

 1. page-blocks.csv : Page Blocks Classification dataset
 2. Blocks_classification.ipynb : jupyter notebook with data visualization and data modeling about the Page Blocks Classification dataset
 3. modelRandomForest.pickle, main.py, request.py : API random forest
 4. Blocks classification presentation.pdf : presentation explaining the purpose of the project and its results

+### API

+The only endPoint for our Api is "/api_Block_Classification" for api services and take Json as parameters (its a Post endpoint).
+It will return the prediction (if its a text, a graphic or something else).
+In the request.py script, there is an example of a request.

+### Conclusion

+Our dataset was largely composed of texts.
+So, it was small and imbalanced.
+We managed to fixed imbalanced data by duplicate them.
+We managed to score an accuracy of 100% which is very rare for a model.